seniorly/sly-testing-exercise/README.md

 npm run open // opens cypress app

-To succesfully run any cypress tests you must have dev server running (see e2e/package.json) in the root directory to run jest.
+To succesfully run any cypress tests you must have dev server running (see e2e/package.json).

+In the root directory use the below command to run jest.
 This will watch for changes and rerun your tests.
 To stop just do ctrl+C.

 npm run test